An algebraic approach to minimal models in CFTs: Differential equations for characters in -minimal models

 Under variation of the ramification points, the modulus changes according to

 \begin{lemma} Under the conditions of Lemma \ref{Lemma: formula for the connection 1-form omega in terms of tau and lambda}, we have

 \end{lemma}

-Note that proportionality between the differentials on either side of eq.\ (\ref{identity for d tau}) can be seen as follows: Under the action of $ \in SL_2(\Z)$, both $d\tau$ and $\lambda^2$ transform by a factor of $(c\tau+d)^{-2}$.
+Note that proportionality between the differentials on either side of eq.\ (\ref{eq: identity for d tau}) can be seen as follows: Under the action of $ \in SL_2(\Z)$, both $d\tau$ and $\ell^2$ (the squared inverse length of the real period) transform by a factor of $(c\tau+d)^{-2}$.
 Moreover, both differentials have a simple pole at the boundary of the moduli space: $d\tau$ is singular at $\tau=i\infty$, while $\frac{\det\Xi_{3,0}}{\det V_3}$ has a pole when two $X_i$ coincide.
 Thus up to a multiplicative constant they must be equal.